Doug Keller Yoga Teacher Training & Yoga Retreat Weekend

 Click Here > To Sign Up

 Doug Keller trains yoga teachers world-wide, setting forth a new paradigm for training, particularly in the area of therapeutics and healing.
 Doug offers solid teaching and insight into the anatomy and workings of the human body in relation to yoga, and into the possibilities for healing through yoga.
+Dragonfly Yoga Studio in Fort Walton Beach is honored to host him for Yoga Teacher Training and Weekend Retreat.

-Doug Keller Advanced Therapeutic Yoga Training
+Doug Keller Advanced Therapeutic Yoga Teacher Training & Retreat

 April 14 - 16, 2015 :: *For Yoga Teachers